 - Disposable cups will be used in primary classrooms equipped with drinking fountains.

 - Touch-free paper towel dispensers are available in every bathroom throughout the district.

-Ventilation will be maintained/enhanced by opening classroom windows, as the temperature allows.
 The HVAC system in both buildings was recently updated during building projects.
 Filters in air handlers will be changed regularly.
 Bus windows and roof hatches will be opened if the temperature is above 45 degrees.